 There are two remaining candidates in the Democratic primary race for mayor of Bloomington.
 Democrat John Linnemeier dropped out of the race last week, leaving Darryl Neher and John Hamilton to compete for the nomination.
 In recent months both candidates have spoken publicly about the need for more affordable housing in Bloomington.
 WFHB correspondent

-Emily Beck looked into the current status of the cleanup efforts.
-We bring you that story for today’s WFHB community report.
+Taylor Telford looked into the candidates’ positions on the issue and we bring you that report for today’s WFHB community report.

 VOICES IN THE STREET

 Voices in the Street, our weekly public opinion segment!

 You’ve been listening to the Daily Local News on WFHB,

 upported by Smithville Fiber, a local provider of high speed Internet, TV, voice, and